astrobleem/Simple-StableLM-Chat/README.md

 This is a very simple python app that you can use to get up and talking with Stable Diffusions Stable LM models locally.
-StableLM is a chatbot framework that allows you to build natural language interfaces.

 Chatbot Chatbot Documentation